top of page

 Come on!
 We need much more thorough testing and reporting of levels of toxins in our foods and soils.

-In the case of foods such as strawberries and grapes we have no idea, as consumers, where that latest batch have come from unless we are really attentive.
-Did they come from Chile, the USA, Australia, Pukekohe or China?
+In the case of foods such as strawberries and grapes, we have no idea, as consumers, where that latest batch has come from unless we are really attentive.
+Did they come from Chile, the USA, Australia, Pukekohe, or China?
 Where were they grown: on clean soil, or a former toxic waste dump?
 We just do not know.
 We must know.
 Our health depends on knowing what we are really putting into our bodies.

 For you

-Insist on knowing where your food comes from and do what you can (not much unfortunately) to ensure it is free on toxins.
+Insist on knowing where your food comes from and do what you can (not much, unfortunately) to ensure it is free of toxins.
 Ask the supplier where that batch comes from and seek their assurance that it is free of toxins.
 Talk to your MP about your concerns.

 What is really in your food?

-The problem with these reports is they become dated quickly and the results are only as informative as to batch of food that was tested.
 Much of our food is imported and may have very different levels of contaminants as compared to the locally grown product, for better or worse.
-Because the berries from one farm are "low" in a toxin, does not necessarily mean that the ones grown on the farm just across the road are similarly "low".
+Just because the berries from one farm are "low" in a toxin, does not necessarily mean that the ones grown on the farm just across the road are similarly "low".

 bottom of page